-The Virginia Film Festival at the University of Virginia has been celebrating the magic of the movies and inspiring audiences for over 30 years in the Blue Ridge Mountains.
+The Virginia Film Festival, a program of the University of Virginia, has been celebrating the magic of the movies and inspiring audiences for 32 years in Charlottesville, set against the Blue Ridge Mountains.

-Every autumn, the VFF showcases celebrated new features and documentaries, fresh perspectives on timeless classics, and local filmmakers from here in Virginia.
-Today, the VFF stands as one of Virginia’s most important cultural landmarks, and one of the most respected regional destination film festivals in the United States.
+Every Fall, the VAFF showcases celebrated new narrative and documentary features, independent and international projects, fresh perspectives on timeless classics, and local filmmakers from throughout Virginia.
+Today, the VAFF stands as one of Virginia’s most important cultural landmarks and one of the most respected regional destination film festivals in the United States.

-Students are eligible for discounted entry fees.
-Virginia residents are eligible for submit with the entry fee waived.
-For more information on how to obtain a discount, please visit http://www.virginiafilmfestival.org/submit-a-film/
+Students are eligible for discounted entry fees, and Virginia residents are eligible to submit with the entry fee waived.
+For more information on how to obtain a discount or waiver code, please visit virginiafilmfestival.org/submit-a-film.

-Virginia residents submitting to Virginia-specific categories are REQUIRED to provide a valid Virginia address with your submission to have your entry fee waved.
+Virginia residents submitting to Virginia-specific categories are REQUIRED to provide a valid Virginia address with their submission to have the entry fee waived.

-Virginia Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the VFF for promotional purposes.
+Virginia Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the VAFF for promotional purposes.

 The submitter affirms that any and all issues of copyright pertaining to any imagery or music contained in the submitted film have been properly cleared for use.

-If a film is accepted, press materials for the film will be required, which can include but may not be limited to: high-resolution publicity stills, filmmaker bio, or online trailer.
+If a film is accepted, press materials for the film will be required in a timely manner, which can include but may not be limited to: high-resolution publicity stills, filmmaker bio, or online trailer.

 The Virginia Film Festival does not offer “notes” or specific critique of any films not accepted for exhibition, and reserves the right to not accept a submission for any reason.